Stop plotting your data - annotate your data and let it visualize itself.

 Once you have installed JupyterLab and the extension launch it with:

-For more details on installing and configuring HoloViews see the user guide.
+For more details on installing and configuring HoloViews see the installing and configuring guide.